Cross-platform C SDK logo

 void*font_native (...)

-Typography fonts are graphic objects (files) that contain the characters and symbols we see on a monitor.
-We remember that a Unicode string only stores the character codes (codepoints) without any information on how they should be drawn.
-The graph associated with a character is known as glyph and, in a font file, there are as many glyphs as codepoints can represent the typography.
-The matching between codepoints and their corresponding glyphs is carried out by the operating system graphic sub-system (Listing 1) (Figure 1).
+Fonts are graphic objects (files) that contain the characters and symbols that we see on a monitor.
+We remember that a Unicode string only stores the code of the characters (codepoints) without any information about how they will be drawn.
+The graphic associated with a character is known as a glyph and, in a font file, there are as many glyphs as codepoints can represent the typography.
+The pairing between codepoints and their corresponding glyphs is carried out by the graphics subsystem of the operating system (Listing 1) (Figure 1).

 1